MunsMan/kitty-navigator.nvim/README.md

 ### Kitty

 To install the kitten, there are two ways:

-1. Simple copy the two python files into `~/.config/kitty/`
+One is to simply copy the two python files directly into `~/.config/kitty/`
    - `navigate_kitty.py`
    - `pass_keys.py`
-2. Add the copy set into the build of Lazy
+Or you can add this step into your NeoVim Package Manager.
+This automaticlly updates the binaries, when there is a package update.

+This is the corresponding Lazy Config:

 ```lua
 {